 People, at that time – they would always say, “That was much better than that other shit you was doing.”
 That was just the general vibe.
 Promoters, people would come back and they’d be like, “That shit there.
 Keep them.
 Don’t do that other shit.”

 I admit I was blown away as a 17-year-old seeing that sextet live in Eau Claire, Wisconsin.
-It’s hard for me to imagine that I wouldn’t have been even more excited seeing Tain with him, though.
+The whole audience seemed to love it, too.

 Can You Hang at the Jam Session?